caprenter/shipley-film-society/README.md

 To update generated markdown delete that directory as existing files are not updated when pagemaster runs

-### Film Descriptions
-You can use markdown in the csv for the film description

-A short description is useful for e.g. the front page where we don't want loads of text.

-### Films listings
-We parse the data from the CSV file when the site is built, and display information in various places

-Front page - next film, and all upcoming films for the season Films page - all upcoming films and past films
+### Updating or Adding the next film

+1. Create a new branch
+1. Update the csv file.
+Fill in all the fields.
+Get the data from IMDB and YouTube.
+1. Find and save a film image to the `assets/images/resources` directory.
+Image size is 1280x685px.
+1. You will need to generate the individual film page<br>
+Run `bundle exec jekyll pagemaster films`
+1. Change the `our-id` value in `index.md`
+1. Run `bundle exec jekyll serve` to check the site
+1. Commit changes and make a pull request to `main`

-### Home Page
+## Home Page
-Use a mixture of index.md and _includes/main.md to curate content on the homepage.
+Use a mixture of `index.md` and `_includes/main.md` to curate content on the homepage.

-To update the home page to highlight the next film, change the 'our_id' variable in the front matter to match the film id in the CSV file.
+To update the home page to highlight the next film, change the `our_id` variable in the front matter of `index.md` to match the film id in the CSV file.

-### Twitter Cards
+## Twitter Cards
 The twitter card code should use the latest film image if you're linking to the home page, or a default if there is no next film.
-The default is defined in _includes/head.html
+The default is defined in `_includes/head.html`

 Individual pages (e.g. about) define a cover image in the front matter which is used for all pages except 'home'